Blog Details Shape

 ECP promotes a structured and organized way of designing test cases.

-Practical examples of ECP
+Practical Examples of ECP In Software Testing

 We have completed the theoretical part of the blog, now we will explore the practical part of the blog, starting with practical examples where we use ECP.
 We’ll look into various real-life scenarios, ranging from online shopping to discount codes as well.